Looking to assess your driving ability? Contact us to book a consultation.

-A comprehensive Cognitive assessment is administered to the client which focuses on the person’s attention, concentration, insight, judgement, memory, problem solving and visuospatial skills
+- A comprehensive cognitive assessment is administered to the client, which explores the person’s attention, concentration, insight, judgment, memory, problem-solving and visuospatial (spatial awareness) skills.

-Although it is impossible to standardise an On road assessment there are key driving behaviours our Occupational Therapists observe when conducting an assessment.
+Although it is impossible to standardise an on-road assessment, there are key driving behaviours our Occupational Therapists observe when conducting the evaluation.
 These include:

 - Speed Control